Fatal Car Accidents

 - Accidents involving buses and public transportation

 Wrongful death lawsuits stemming from fatal wrecks are handled in civil court, meaning they are separate from any criminal proceedings involving an at-fault party, such as a drunk driver who caused a fatal DUI accident.
 Whether a driver or another party has been charged with a crime in connection to the fatal wreck or not, or were even acquitted in criminal court, families still have the right to hold them civilly accountable.
-That’s because civil wrongful death lawsuits focus on proving not that a defendant is guilty of a crime, but instead that they are civilly liable and financially responsible for causing death as a result of their negligent, careless, or wrongful acts, and because they use a different burden of proof.
+That’s because civil wrongful death lawsuits focus on proving not that a defendant is guilty of a crime, but instead that they are civilly liable and financially responsible for causing death as a result of their negligent, carelessness, or wrongful acts, and because they use a different burden of proof.

 Under Georgia’s wrongful death statute, surviving spouses have the right to bring wrongful death lawsuits, and to act as representatives of any surviving children of the decedent.
 Although other surviving relatives, such as surviving parents or siblings, cannot formally bring a wrongful death suit in Georgia courts, those claims can be brought by an administrator or executor of the deceased’s estate to recover damages on behalf of the next of kin.